sammyers/focs-assignments/day8/hw8.md

 [The strings `a`, `aa`, `aaaa`, and `aaaaaaaa` are in this language; the string `aaaaa` is not.]

+It makes sense intuitively that this isn't regular, but I can't put my finger on why exactly in the context of the pumping lemma.

 b) All strings with an equal number of occurrences of the substrings `01` and `10`.

 [010 is in this language; `000110` is in the language; `0101010` is in the language; but `010101` is not.]